oVirt/ovirt-site/source/feature/sso.html.md

 *   If SASL VDI device is detected, perform SASL negotiation.
 *   If success try to extract delegated TGT.
-*   If no delegated TGT as client for TGT over SASL.
+*   If no delegated TGT ask client for TGT over SASL.
-*   If no TGT ask for user/password.
+*   If SASL fails ask for user/password.
 *   If TGT available, validate TGT and extract user, perform local authentication without password and make TGT available to user.
 *   If user, password available perform current logic.
 *   If console is locked, user must patch current logged on user.